Arizona drivers license

 Full Adult Arizona Driver’s License (18+)

-You can apply for a full Arizona driver’s license at 18, whether or not you went through the GDL program.
+If you are 18 or older, you can apply directly for a Class D driver license without going through the graduated licensing process.
 If you have completed the GDL, you will be able to bypass any tests and get your license.

 Are you worried about your test?
 The test can be difficult, but there’s no reason you need to fail.
 We’ll help you pass with dozens of interactive modules, a summarized handbook, and Arizona permit practice tests.